joaovfraga/joaovfraga/README.md

 ### Technologies and Tools:
 - C++, Python, JavaScript, React, NodeJS.
-- SQL, SQLite, API RESTful, Scrum, Github.
+- SQL, SQLite, API RESTful, Scrum, Git, Github.

 ### You can communicate with me in:
 🇧🇷 Portuguese (native language) <br>